colin-mccarthy/plainwhite-jekyll/_posts/2023-06-4-vault-k8s-clients.markdown

 The Kubernetes auth method can be used to authenticate with Vault using a Kubernetes Service Account Token.
 This method of authentication makes it easy to introduce a Vault token into a Kubernetes Pod.

 The default endpoint is auth/kubernetes/login.
 If this auth method was enabled at a different path, use that value instead of kubernetes.
+[Docs here](https://developer.hashicorp.com/vault/docs/auth/kubernetes)

 ```yaml
 curl \